At a glance

 Consuming carbs and sugars stimulates enzymes in the liver to produce cholesterol, which can cause significantly elevated blood cholesterol levels.
 In contrast, fatty acids don’t stimulate hepatic cholesterol production.

-And, what’s more, one tablespoon of butter contains around 30 milligrams of cholesterol, which is minimal compared to the 1500 milligrams of cholesterol produced in the liver daily.
+What’s more, one tablespoon of butter contains around 30 milligrams of cholesterol, which is minimal compared to the 1500 milligrams of cholesterol produced in the liver daily.

 Five benefits of butter on keto

-Butter contains a complex mix of more than 400 fatty acids and phospholipids, including butyric acid and conjugated linoleic acid (CLA), two potent anti-inflammatory compounds with impressive health benefits.
+Butter contains a complex mix of more than 400 fatty acids and phospholipids, including butyric acid and conjugated linoleic acid (CLA), two potent anti-inflammatory food compounds with impressive health benefits.

 “Regularly consuming butter helps you lose weight, may lower your risk of colon cancer, and has been found to improve metabolic health and insulin sensitivity,” explains Dr. Berg.